 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-We purchase treated water from Jacksonville Water Works whose sources are twelve wells that pump from the Quaternary System Aquifer.
-Jacksonville Water Works also purchases water from Central Arkansas Water, which receives its supply from two surface water sources: Lake Winona and Lake Maumelle.
+We purchase treated water from Jacksonville Water Works, who in turn purchases water from Central Arkansas Water (CAW), which receives its supply from two surface water sources: Lake Winona and Lake Maumelle.
 Both lakes can supply Jackson Reservoir, a regulating reservoir located in Little Rock.
 Water is delivered by pipeline to the Jack H. Wilson and Ozark Point water treatment plants.
 Both treatment facilities are located in Little Rock.
 Jacksonville also purchases water from Lonoke-White PWA whose water source is Greer's Ferry Lake.